AcademySoftwareFoundation/MaterialX/resources/Geometry/README.md

 ## Plane

 `plane.obj` is a 1 x 1 plane centered at the origin, lying in the XY plane and facing +Z. The plane is subdivided into a 30 x 30 grid, making it suitable for per-vertex effects such as displacement.
-Its geometry was updated from PR [#819](https://github.com/AcademySoftwareFoundation/MaterialX/pull/819) so its UVs aren't flipped in the V direction, removing the need for an extra UV transform.
+Its geometry was updated in 2022 from PR [#819](https://github.com/AcademySoftwareFoundation/MaterialX/pull/819) so its UVs aren't flipped in the V direction, removing the need for an extra UV transform.

 ## Teapot